 How to Ferment Kimchi

-For both fermenting your kimchi at either room temperature or in the refrigerator, you will need to “burp” the kimchi jar.
+- For fermenting your kimchi at either room temperature or in the refrigerator, you will need to “burp” the kimchi jar.
 This is simply opening the kimchi jar to release any gas building up from the fermentation.

 Easy Kimchi (Mak kimchi)